 and can be used as a Diwali Diya wreath too.

-Paper Cup Diwali Decor – Kids Craft Art Platter
+Turn a Paper Cup into Diwali Toran Craft – Kids Craft Art Platter

-I love Anjela’s DIY ideas and this one is her latest offering.
+I love Angela’s DIY ideas and this one is her latest offering.
 DIY paper diyas.
 Check out her post here –

 Looking for more captivating decorations for Diwali?
 Then you definitely need to check the above image out.
 See how the candle arrangements make the decoration one of the best examples of Diwali-inspired marvelous decor.
 The combination of a white and red candle made the layer look like a sparkling decked decor.